Chevrolet Tahoe: Tahoe

-Although GM had been making plans to bring the Tahoe to right-hand drive countries for the first time, those plans were temporarily put on hold for the Australasian region due to a low demand for large SUVs and a local company (expected to be Holden Special Vehicles) that was prepared to do the conversions focusing on other productions.
+Although GM had been making plans to bring the Tahoe to right-hand-drive countries for the first time, those plans were temporarily put on hold for the Australasian region because of low demand for large SUVs and a local company (expected to be Holden Special Vehicles) that was prepared to do the conversions focusing on other productions.

-In November 2020, GM announced that their large SUV lineup will be imported to China, marking the Tahoe and Yukon Denali's maiden entry into the country, starting with the 5th generation models.
-However, General Motors canceled these plans in February 2021, citing the difficulty of having an import being sold alongside its Chinese-built offerings, the makeup of the facilities that would be required to assemble the full-size SUVs, and concerns that the full-size SUVs won't be able to comply with the stringent emission standards imposed by the Government of China.
+In November 2020, GM announced that its large SUV lineup would be imported to China, marking the Tahoe and Yukon Denali's maiden entry into the country, starting with the 5th generation models.

-In November 2021, GM announced that it will began selling the Chevrolet Tahoe in South Korea starting for the 2022 model year.
-The Tahoe will surpass the Chevrolet Traverse as the largest Chevrolet vehicle in that East Asian country's Chevrolet lineup.
-The Tahoe will only be available exclusively in one trim level in South Korea, which is the High Country trim level.
-The Korean-spec Chevrolet Tahoe will be powered by 6.2L L87 V8 petrol engine as the only engine choice for that country.
-Just like with the Mexican-spec Chevrolet Tahoe, the Korean-spec Tahoe will not be available with the Duramax l-6 diesel engine.
-All Chevrolet Tahoe SUVs for the Korean market will be manufactured at the Arlington Assembly plant.
+In November 2021, GM announced that it would begin selling the Chevrolet Tahoe in South Korea starting for the 2022 model year, surpassing the Chevrolet Traverse as the largest Chevrolet vehicle in that East Asian country's Chevrolet lineup.
+The Korean-spec Tahoe is exclusively available in the High Country and Dark Night Edition trim levels only and is powered by the 6.2L L87 V8 petrol engine as its only engine option for that country.
+Just like with the Mexican-spec Chevrolet Tahoe, the Korean-spec Tahoe is not available with the Duramax I6 diesel engine.
+All Korean-spec Tahoe SUVs are manufactured at the Arlington Assembly plant.
 Sales of the Tahoe in that country began on April 18, 2022.
+In 2024, the Chevrolet Tahoe (along with GM Korea's other imported Chevrolet SUV models, the Chevrolet Equinox and the Chevrolet Traverse) was withdrawn from the South Korean market due to poor sales, as the face-lifted 2025 Tahoe did not get launched in that country.
+Despite this, GM will continue to sell its more luxurious Cadillac Escalade sibling in South Korea due to much better sales as GM launched the face-lifted 2025 Cadillac Escalade and Cadillac Escalade ESV models in the East Asian country.

+2025 facelift

+The Tahoe received a facelift for the 2025 model year.
+The facelift includes refreshed front and rear fascias with redesigned LED headlights and LED taillights similar to those from the 2024 Chevrolet Traverse.
+Output for the 3.0 L Duramax turbodiesel is increased to 305 hp and 495 lbft, and the engine is available on the Z71 trim level for the first time.
+Other changes include new 24-inch wheels, a revised interior with a standard 17.7-inch-diagonal infotainment screen and redesigned center console, ride and handling improvements, and additional towing and trailering technology.
+The facelifted fifth-generation Tahoe entered production on October 9, 2024.